GovTechSG/singpass-myinfo-oidc-helper/README.md

 MyInfo.Fake.FakeMyInfoHelper

-Use `getPersonCommon` to get a fake MyInfo person
+Use `getPersonCommon` to get a fake MyInfo basic profile.
+Use `getPerson` if you want the full profile which includes the financial data from CPF and IRAS.

 - `constructor`

 | Param      | Type      | Description                                            |
 | ---------- | --------- | ------------------------------------------------------ |
 | attributes | string[]? | List of MyInfo attributes that this helper will return |

 ```ts
 getPersonCommon({